kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 So far, the process for tagging and building components has been fairly manual, with some assistance by Travis CI.
-There has been no automatic testing on a Kubernetes cluster, neither stand-alone deployment of individual components nor full end-to-end (E2E) testing of several Kubernetes-CSI components.
+There has been no automatic testing of the release candidates on a Kubernetes cluster, neither as stand-alone deployment of individual components nor as full end-to-end (E2E) testing of several Kubernetes-CSI components.
+Testing the stable releases of the components is included in the automatic Kubernetes testing, but running those tests against pre-release components had to be done manually.

 With CSI support reaching GA in Kubernetes 1.13, it is time to define and follow a less work-intensive and more predictable approach.